syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Formatting.md

 5) Clear Hyperlinks

 #### Clear All
-To clear content, format, comment, hyperlink etc. from a cell or range of cells, use clear all option in Spreadsheet.
+To clear content, format, comment, hyperlink etc. from a cell or range of cells, use `Clear All` option in Spreadsheet.
 Use [`clearAll`](https://help.syncfusion.com/api/js/ejspreadsheet#methods:clearall "clearAll") method to clear cells via code.

 #### Clear Formats
-To clear `formats` in a cell or range of cells use clear formats option in Spreadsheet.
+To clear `formats` in a cell or range of cells use `Clear Formats` option in Spreadsheet.
 Use [`clearAllFormat`](https://help.syncfusion.com/api/js/ejspreadsheet#methods:clearallformat "clearAllFormat") method to clear formats via code.

 #### Clear Contents
-To clear `contents` in a cell or range of cells use clear contents option in Spreadsheet.
+To clear `contents` in a cell or range of cells use `Clear Contents` option in Spreadsheet.
 Use [`clearContents`](https://help.syncfusion.com/api/js/ejspreadsheet#methods:clearcontents "clearContents") method to clear contents via code.

 #### Clear Comments
-To clear `comment` in a cell or range of cells use clear comments option in Spreadsheet.
+To clear `comment` in a cell or range of cells use `Clear Comments` option in Spreadsheet.
 Use `clearComments` method to clear comments via code.

 #### Clear Hyperlinks
-To clear `hyperlink` in a cell or range of cells use clear hyperlink option in Spreadsheet.
+To clear `hyperlink` in a cell or range of cells use `Clear Hyperlinks` option in Spreadsheet.
 Use `clearHyperlinks` method to clear hyperlinks via code.